 IDB’s Natural Capital Lab aims at driving innovation for the IDB Group in the conservation, landscape, regenerative agriculture, biodiversity, and marine ecosystem finance spaces.
 It seeks to bridge the gap between traditional environmental and financial actors from the public and private sectors to incubate, accelerate, and scale new solutions to pressing problems related to deforestation.

-The achievement of the SDGs will only happen if the diversity of actors involved in advancing an innovation agenda learn to partner with each other.
-Government, academia, private sector, entrepreneurs, and civil society cannot solve problems alone.
+The achievement of the SDGs will only happen with strong cooperation between governments, private sector and civil society.
 The Natural Capital Lab prioritizes multi-stakeholder partnerships to provide evidence on how inclusive innovation facilitates concrete results.

 Contact in France: email@example.com